-5. Main race
+5 Main race

-Over the duration of the race there will usually be kilometre or mile markers every kilometre or mile, so that you can monitor your pace frequently and drinks stations for re-hydrating on route.
+Over the duration of the race there will usually be kilometre or mile markers every kilometre or mile, so that you can monitor your pace and frequently a drinks station for re-hydrating.

-6. Finish
+6 Finish

 The finish line will be clearly marked, usually with a gantry or banner and a time clock.